Liberty style: Glass and ceramics

 Glass and ceramics were important components of the Liberty style.
 Italian glass art particularly drew upon the tradition of Murano glass, from Venice.
 Galileo Chini was the dominant figure in glassware and ceramics.
 He created decorative floral designs which were produced in stained glass, majolica or ceramics.
 In 1897 he founded the Florentine Society of Ceramic Arts, and between 1902 and 1914 he decorated the salons of the Venice Biennale.
 He also became the chair of the department of decoration in the Italian Academy of Fine Arts.
 He was called to Bangkok in 1911–13 to decorate the throne room of the royal palace there.
 Later works by Chini, with more geometric rather than natural designs, showed the growing influence of the more geometric style of the Vienna Secession and the work of Gustav Klimt.

 Graphic arts

 As in France and other parts of Europe, the poster and other graphic arts was an important genre of the Liberty style, particularly for travel posters.
 Leonetto Cappiello was an important figure in the early style, though he moved to Paris and spent most of his career designing posters and graphics there.
 Leonardo Bistolfi designed the poster for the 1902 Exposition in Turin, with the combination of feminine and floral themes typical of the early style.

 In its later years, the Liberty Style in graphics and painting moved away from floral and feminine themes to more modernist subjects, under the influence of Futurism.
 The painter and graphic artist Umberto Boccioni became one of the major figures in Futurism.

+Neo-Liberty style

+Italian designers in the 1950s committed to revive expressive forms inspired by nature while showing respect for local craft tradition.
+Among the prominent members of the Neo-liberty style movement was the designer Carlo Mollino.